-So you’ve checked several themes for your blog but you’re wondering what’s the best WordPress theme.
-Well, the theme you are going to use is crucial to your blog or website’s success or…failure.
+So you’ve checked several themes for your blog, but you’re wondering what’s the best WordPress theme you can use for your next project.
+Plain and simple, the WordPress theme you are going to use is crucial to your blog or website’s success or…failure.

-Now, when the attention span of visitors is smaller than ever, the WordPress theme you are using means success or failure.
+Now, when visitors’ attention span is smaller than ever, the WordPress theme you are using means success or failure.

-Your visitors may leave your site and never return if your theme is slowly loading, the content is not easily accessible or is hard to read.
+Your visitors may leave your site and never return if your theme is slowly loading, the content is not easily accessible, or hard to read.